 5. Enhancing employer branding

 Building a buzz around the job opening can attract a high volume of candidates.
 If the volume of candidates includes a large sections of best-fit candidates who aspire to work for the organization.
-Chances are that they remain engaged over the long term and help build the top-line of the organisation’s workforce.
+Chances are that they remain engaged over the long term and help build the top-line of the organisation’s workforce management.

 Now is the time for recruiters and hiring managers to make genuine human connection with job seekers.
 It is an element that has been missing from the recruitment industry for quite some time.